encode/django-rest-framework/docs/api-guide/pagination.md

 To create a custom pagination serializer class you should override `pagination.BasePaginationSerializer` and set the fields that you want the serializer to return.

+You can also override the name used for the object list field, by setting the `results_field` attribute, which defaults to `'results'`.

-For example, to nest a pair of links labelled 'prev' and 'next' you might use something like this.
+For example, to nest a pair of links labelled 'prev' and 'next', and set the name for the results field to 'objects', you might use something like this.

     class LinksSerializer(serializers.Serializer):
         next = pagination.NextURLField(source='*')